Quality matters when hiring for a big project. Call a Five Star Rated professional now!

-How Do You Remove Moss From Concrete?February 17th, 2023 by
+How Do You Remove Moss From Concrete?July 6th, 2023 by

 Is your driveway or sidewalk always green and slippery?
 Unfortunately, moss will grow on concrete surfaces like driveways, patios, and pathways that have high moisture levels and low levels of sunlight.
 Moss growth on concrete is not only slippy, but it can look unsightly.
 Fortunately, there are several methods you can use to remove moss from concrete.
 Here are the best methods for removing moss from concrete.
 This method also works for asphalt driveways, sidewalks, concrete pavers, and patio bricks.
 We also look at ways to keep the moss from coming back.

 Tired of that green and slippery driveway?
 With the right tools and supplies, you can remove moss from concrete with only a few minutes of work.
 Whenever possible, remove the moss at the brightest time of day.

 Killing moss on concrete is reasonably easy and only takes a few supplies.
 First, you need vinegar to kill the moss.
 While you use a bleach solution instead, it can stain surfaces and kill other plants in the area.
 Commercial moss killer is also available, but vinegar is usually much less expensive.